 Now is a great time to consider leveraging your equity and making a move, especially while buyer interest is high.

 We’re pleased to provide our new Randall Realtors HOMES Summer 2020 Digital Edition.

 If you’re ready to sell your house this summer, reach out to a local estate professional today.
 Buyers are interested and they may be looking for a house just like yours.

 Every time a home is sold it has a tremendous financial impact on local economies.
 As the real estate market continues its recovery, it will act as a strong tailwind to the overall national economy.

 “Aside from the property’s incredible views and fantastic interior offerings, its location is ideal for anyone who values both privacy and convenience,” said Amy Randall.
 “While 48 Meadow Avenue feels secluded, it is in walking distance to private, open beaches and salt ponds, golfing accommodations, a yacht club, tennis courts and has access to swimming.
 There’s something to engage any resident or visitor.”

 Major real estate search sites and our own website analytics indicate that there are still serious buyers out there.
 They’re spending longer online and actively searching for their next home*.

 Home.
 It has a different meaning for everyone, but recently, home has become more important to us all.

 While we're doing our part and staying home, we want you to know that we can still help you sell your home or buy a new one.
-See the list of real estate services we can continue to provide in our state during COVID-19.
+See the list of real estate services we can continue to provide in Rhode Island and Connecticut during COVID-19.